Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 # Assessment

+These challenges are an assessment of your skills.
+It's job is to measure your ability to succeed in upcoming classes.

 Your goal is to make a project with React.
 Load some JSON, display components, use state, and use Array.map.

 ## Challenges

 ### Challenge 1

 Create a React Project.

 I should be able to run your project with `npm start` or `yarn start`.

+Name your project with your name and few 1.2:

+`<name>-few-1-2-final`

 ### Challenge 2